-Now, Harrow Borough – a fellow Boro’ side that once turned out against us with a certain Graham Westley among their ranks.
+Now then, let’s talk Harrow Borough; a fellow Boro’ that once turned out against us with a certain Graham Westley in their squad.
 In fact, our Graham was on the scoresheet as Boro’ (them) beat us 3-1 during the 1992-3 Diadora League Premier Division campaign.
 We’re going to say that we think he made up for it later on in life, though.
+As for them, well, a long run in the Isthmian League eventually came to an end in 2018 when they moved across into the Southern League.

 Harrow Borough: The Facts